aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 LISP's syntax is extremely simple.
-LISP is a functional language, discuss FP, discuss declarative vs imperative.
+LISP is a functional language, discuss FP, discuss declarative vs imperative. issue of naturalness vs ease of efficient implementation.

 static (lexical) vs dynamic scoping.
 In static scoping (Java, C, C++) it depends on program text (nearest def wins), independent of runtime call stack.
 In dynamic scoping ...
 Mixed scoping in some languages like JS.